HelloRWA/CreatorX/README.md

 ## What's next

-* We still heavy build our product of RWA-Wallet.com, plan to launch it before 2023/12/01
+* We still heavy build our product of RWA-Wallet.com, plan to launch it before 2024
-* We also plan to use the [*Circle Mint*](https://www.circle.com/en/circle-mint) feature that we can provide our user to pay via their credit card which we need some time to setup a company in HongKong
+* Deploy on mainnet of ETH
+* Deploy on AVAX chain